QUT-GenAI-Lab/genai-arcade/tags/tag1.md

 ## Knowing

-This is all about how a generative AI “knows” things.
-It’s the model’s **epistemology**, its way of establishing what counts as a fact.

-For a language model, knowing is mostly about **probability**.
-It doesn’t check facts against the world.
-It just predicts what word is likely to come next based on patterns it has seen in its training data.
-That’s why it can sound confident and still be wrong.
+Let’s talk about what it means for a generative AI to “know” something.

+Unlike a person, a language model doesn’t learn by observing the world or testing ideas.
+It doesn’t verify facts or form beliefs.
+Instead, it works through patterns, predicting the next word in a sequence based on what it has seen during training.

+This kind of knowing is statistical.
+If certain words or phrases often appear together in its training data, the model learns to associate them.
+That’s why it sounds fluent and confident, even when it’s wrong.
+It doesn’t know in the way a scientist knows through experiment, or a historian through evidence, or a person through experience.
+It just estimates what’s likely to come next.

-But there are many ways of knowing:
+There are many ways of knowing:

-- In **science**, facts are established through evidence and repeatable experiments.
+- In science, knowledge is built through testing and replication.
+- In law, knowledge is shaped by precedent and argument.
-- In **religion**, belief can be accepted as fact without proof.
+- In belief systems like religion, knowledge may be accepted through faith or tradition.
-- In **law**, facts are decided through argument and precedent.

-A language model doesn’t do any of that.
-It just guesses.
+A language model doesn’t participate in any of these.
+It doesn’t reason, reflect, or understand.
+It generates.

-That’s also why it’s a terrible calculator.
-It doesn’t “know” that 17 times 23 is 391, it just knows that those numbers often appear together.
+That’s why it might say that 17 × 23 = 391, not because it calculated it, but because those numbers often appear together.
+It’s not doing math.
+It’s doing pattern recognition.

+Understanding this helps us use AI more thoughtfully.
+It’s not a source of truth.
+It’s a refelction of how it has 'seen' the data that allows it to know.